Fire sculpted art

 I use only salvaged wood - no tree killing just for my art.
 Plus, the decay of farm salvaged plywood has produced some fantastic designs.

-Once selected, the wood is thrown on a fire.
+Once selected, the wood is thrown on a fire or a fire is built on top to the piece.
 If the purpose of the fire is sculpting, then the piece is left until it catches and burns enough to eat away at some of the wood.
 If the purpose of the fire is sanitation, then the piece might only be suspended over the fire until super-heated.
 The heat and smoke will seal the wood and kill bacteria and insects.

 I no longer use large fires for my fire sculpting in the attempt to reduce the production of smoke and ash in the air.
 In Iowa I fire sculpted with neighbors’ bon fires (which are commonly used to dispose of brush and other burnables in rural Iowa).
 That is my preferred method.
 To date I have not found a neighbor with a burn pile here in Nederland.